Fusion power: Geopolitics

+In October 2023, the UK-oriented Agile Nations group announced a fusion working group.
+One month later, the UK and the US announced a bilateral partnership to accelerate fusion energy.
+Then, in December 2023 at COP28 the US announced a US global strategy to commercialize fusion energy.
+Then, in April 2024, Japan and the US announced a similar partnership, and in May of the same year, the G7 announced a G7 Working Group on Fusion Energy to promote international collaborations to accelerate the development of commercial energy and promote R&D between countries, as well as rationalize fusion regulation.
+Later the same year, the US partnered with the IAEA to launch the Fusion Energy Solutions Taskforce, to collaboratively crowdsource ideas to accelerate commercial fusion energy, in line with the US COP28 statement.

+Specifically to resolve the tritium supply problem, in February 2024, the UK (UKAEA) and Canada (Canadian Nuclear Laboratories) announced an agreement by which Canada could refurbish its Candu deuterium-uranium tritium-generating heavywater nuclear plants and even build new ones, guaranteeing a supply of tritium into the 2070s, while the UKAEA would test breeder materials and simulate how tritium could be captured, purified, and injected back into the fusion reaction.

+In 2024, both South Korea and Japan announced major initiatives to accelerate their national fusion strategies, by building electricity-generating public-private fusion plants in the 2030s, aiming to begin operations in the 2040s and 2030s respectively.

 Advantages

 Fusion power promises to provide more energy for a given weight of fuel than any fuel-consuming energy source currently in use.
 The fuel (primarily deuterium) exists abundantly in the ocean: about 1 in 6500 hydrogen atoms in seawater is deuterium.
 Although this is only about 0.015%, seawater is plentiful and easy to access, implying that fusion could supply the world's energy needs for millions of years.

 First generation fusion plants are expected to use the deuterium-tritium fuel cycle.
 This will require the use of lithium for breeding of the tritium.
 It is not known for how long global lithium supplies will suffice to supply this need as well as those of the battery and metallurgical industries.
 It is expected that second generation plants will move on to the more formidable deuterium-deuterium reaction.
 The deuterium-helium-3 reaction is also of interest, but the light helium isotope is practically non-existent on Earth.
 It is thought to exist in useful quantities in the lunar regolith, and is abundant in the atmospheres of the gas giant planets.

-Fusion power could be used for so-called "deep space" propulsion within the solar system and for interstellar space exploration where solar energy is not available, including via antimatter-fusion hybrid drives.
+Fusion power could be used for so-called "deep space" propulsion within the Solar System and for interstellar space exploration where solar energy is not available, including via antimatter-fusion hybrid drives.

+Helium production

+Deuterium–tritium fusion produces helium-4 as a by-product.